 +603 2145 8458 Non-halal

-The next place on our list, is Lai Thai in section 17.
+The next place on our list, is Lai Thai in section 17, now called, Frame Thai.
 This cramped little space functions more as a trader’s shop, for selling Thai imported food stuff.
 However, the owners decided to place a couple of long tables and chairs and voila, it became a coffee shop restaurant.
 The place gets really cramped and hot, so be sure to arrive early if you want a seat.
 Also, it’s not always open for business so that’s a bit of a put off, arriving and finding that they are not selling for the day, but hey, when it is open, the food truly is remarkably good.

 Go for the Mince Pork and Chilli (Lap Mu) and the Thai Papaya Salad (Somtam) here.
 It’s super spicy, packed and fragrant with herbs.
 The Lap Mu is crazy tasty with bits of minced pork, pork offal, cartilaginous piggy ears, and so spicy you’ll be clutching your throat in pain and pleasure.
 The Somtam you should go for is the one with fermented crabs – this has a darker look to it, with a strong fish and shrimp paste flavour.
 It stinks like belacan .. oo heaven!

 the lighter pork noodles, for those who cannot take too much spiciness in their food